When working remotely, you'll likely notice some unique challenges arise that aren't necessarily roadblocks you'd experience in a shared office.

 "For example, I forward wins to my manager and mentor when they come in from customers.
 It makes their day too," Reed adds.
 "Conversely, I share the failures too by bringing them to my one-on-ones so I can show my manager where I need to grow."

-6. Visit the office in person.
+6. Visit the office if and when possible.

 "My manager enabled me to revisit the Cambridge office around the 10-month mark of my employment, and I used that trip to get coffee and have some face time with folks on the marketing team, blog teams, Academy team, as well as support leadership," Reichenbach explains.